toroettg/SeriesMarker/doc/source/userdoc.rst

 .. note::

     Depending on the size of your series collection, starting SeriesMarker may take a while.
-Unfortunately, there is no visual feedback regarding the startup progress at the moment.
+A splash screen displays the loading progress during the start-up.
 Please be patient.

 .. figure:: images/application/MainWindowEmpty.png
     :scale: 50 %